tmrob2/rusty-robots/README.md

 This prototype project seeks to define the robot environments, in the form of Markov decision processes (MDP), and tasks, in the form of deterministic finite automata (DFA), which can be applied to them.
-It then calls a multiobjective task allocation and planning (MOTAP) software using a model called a sequential composition product MDP, which efficiently computes the task allocation and a set of schedulers which agents can execute concurrently.
+It then calls a multiobjective task allocation and planning (MOTAP) software using a model called a sequential composition product MDP (SCPM), which efficiently computes the task allocation and a set of schedulers which agents can execute concurrently.
+An SCPM consists of virtual transitions which link product MDPs for efficient computation purposes.

 The following gif demonstrates the allocation of tasks to a set of agents in a warehouse simulation as a high level demonstration of the MOTAP capabilities.
 In this diagram, 30 tasks are allocated to 20 agents